-to enter into a sub-contract agreement to deliver a BTEC Extended Diploma in Sport to four sports clubs within the West Midlands.
+At the end of 2015/16, officers were in discussions with Virtual Learning UK (VLUK to enter into a sub-contract agreement to deliver a BTEC Extended Diploma in Sport to four sports clubs within the West Midlands.
 This would have seen a significant boost to the Academy's post-16 recruitment, as well as bringing in an additional income stream to support the mainstream funding received from the EFA.
 As a direct result of the increased student numbers, officers predicted full repayment of the outstanding PNA clawback within three years.
-It was also anticipated that a successful BTEC Sports programme would encourage students to apply to ROA for Year 10 entry to secure their post-16 sports place.
+It was also anticipated that a successful BTEC Sports programme would encourage students to apply to the Robert Owen Academy for Year 10 entry to secure their post-16 sports place.
 Finally, a workable solution had been found to promote a positive, affordable market for the Academy's future.
 Officers presented this proposal to the EFA and were given a very disappointing response, that this was not to go ahead, largely due to the FNtl that had been issued, even though the independent audit had confirmed that there were no concerns over financial management.
-Yet another block put on a positive way forward for the ROA.
+Yet another block put on a positive way forward for the Robert Owen Academy.

-In July 2016, the Trust summarised its core aims to secure the ROAs future as:
+In July 2016, the Trust summarised its core aims to secure the Robert Owen Academy's future as: